sentinelgrowthdao/casanode-os/README.md

 - `compression`: Possible values are `zip`, `gz`, `xz`.
 This parameter allows you to generate a compressed image.
 - `commit-hash`: This parameter lets you specify the hash of the GitHub repository [https://github.com/sentinelgrowthdao/casanode-ble](https://github.com/sentinelgrowthdao/casanode-ble) to use during the build.
-- `insecure`: This parameter allows you to set a default value for Bluetooth connection and avoid the need to flash the QR code.

 ## Using the Image